bliss-framework/web/docs/learning-guidelines/basic-principles.md

 Do not use too much, too soon, use things only when you really need them, do not use them prematurely just because someone told you that is the way to be a good programmer.

+As an example, we can mention GraphQL, which was very popular few years back and who had not accessed data with GraphQL was completely ousted from society.
+GraphQL has definite advantages in very specific scenarios, but it brings a HUGE overhead, and you really don't need it unless you are Facebook or a project with enormous dataset, enormous when it comes to structure.

+## Domain Driven Development

+When it comes to [Domain Driven Development](https://redis.com/glossary/domain-driven-design-ddd/#:~:text=Domain-Driven%20Design%20(DDD)%20is%20a%20software%20development%20philosophy,the%20business%20needs%20it%20serves.) we really use only some of the ideas.

+Mainly, we stick to the principal of _Ubiquitous Language_, which basically states that before you start doing anything on a project, you first have to define vocabulary of what is what, as we shortly mentioned in [Key elements - Nomenclature](../key-elements.md#nomenclature).

+In real life, this would mean, for example, that our application has this vocabulary:

+- User
+- User group
+- User group member
+- User settings

+The important thing is to not deviate from this vocabulary.
+User is always user, not customer, user.
+User settings are called user settings, not preferences, not just settings, but user settings.

+This is crucial for clear understanding of what is what.
+For example, name of the method _CreateUserSettings_ of _UserProvider_ is quite self-explanatory, and everyone knows what it does.
+If you called it _CreatePreferences_ it's unclear and others would have to ask you or study the implementation.